CumulusNetworks/docs/content/cumulus-linux-42/System-Configuration/Netfilter-ACLs/_index.md

 {{%notice note%}}

-Even though the table above specifies that zero IPv6 rules are supported with the ip-acl-heavy profile, Cumulus Networks does not prevent you from configuring IPv6 rules.
+Even though the table above specifies that zero IPv6 rules are supported with the ip-acl-heavy profile, nothing prevents you from configuring IPv6 rules.
 However, there is no guarantee that IPv6 rules work under the ip-acl-heavy profile.

 {{%/notice%}}